How startups can overcome the competition for the best tech talent

 Highlight the tech stack you’ll be using – and since you’ll most likely use the latest, the most powerful technology at the time being, programmers will appreciate it and should be more willing to come work with you.

-- “We often didn’t have a chance to participate in R&D. We were mostly supporting old legacy code.”
+- “We often didn’t have a chance to participate in R&D. We mostly supported old legacy code.”

 Ooh, don’t you just hate how that sounds?
 I mean research and development – don’t all developers live and dream to write code from scratch?
 I bet they do.
 It’s exciting, it’s fresh, and it’s new!
 It keeps you on your toes and makes you dive deeper and become a better specialist.